MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dispmprt/ns-dispmprt-_dxgk_miracast_caps.md

 ### -field Flags

-#### Value

-Holds a 32-bit value that identifies the capabilities of the Miracast device.

 ### -field Flags.HdcpSupport

 Indicates whether the display adapter supports the Miracast High-bandwidth Digital Content Protection (HDCP) feature.